dojo/dojo.io/site/source/cookbook/rendering/access-raw-dom-node.md

 ## Additional resources

-The [Dojo 2 Meta Configuration](https://github.com/dojo/widget-core#meta-configuration) documentation offers extra information on meta configuration.
+See the Dojo 2 [Meta Configuration documentation](https://github.com/dojo/widget-core#meta-configuration) for more information